lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 H2 and H3: take the bottom and top 30 results and check what the distribution is across categories -> graphs

+worth examining: does correctness increase w certainty? same methodology, but an even wider sample and even distribution

 ## Conclusions